Radial Tunnel Syndrome

 What is Radial Tunnel Syndrome?

 The radial nerve is one of three nerves that provide motor and sensory function to the arm.
 The radial nerve begins at the brachial plexus and extends downward to the wrist and into the hand.
-As it travels down the arm it branches several times to provide movement to the muscles of the dorsal arm and sensation to the skin covering the forearm and the back of the hand.
-This nerve is responsible for extension of the arm wrist and finger as well as supination (outward rotation) of the forearm.
+As it travels down the arm, it branches several times to provide movement to the muscles of the dorsal arm and sensation to the skin covering the forearm and the back of the hand.
+This nerve is responsible for extension of the arm, wrist and finger and supination (outward rotation) of the forearm.
 Compression of the radial nerve results in Radial Tunnel Syndrome.
-In comparison to Cubital Tunnel Syndrome and Carpal Tunnel Syndrome, Radial Tunnel Syndrome is the least common of the three.
+Compared to Cubital Tunnel Syndrome and Carpal Tunnel Syndrome, Radial Tunnel Syndrome is the least common.

 What causes Radial Tunnel Syndrome?